SizzlRetrat/EXBOS/README.md

-on the os, look on the apmd sub directory check all files, if you see the word 'appname' show the directory of your app =)
+on the os, look on the apmd sub directory check all files, if you see the word 'appname' show the directory of your app =) all files use c, python, java or batch make sure your hard drive/device can tell what these mean and can read these languages, you may need to download drivers to EXBOS so it runs =)